 Blandine Chauvel (NPA Revolutionaries)

-As of February 15, 2026, there are no concrete proposals or measures explicitly dedicated to animal welfare on the candidate's official website.
+As of March 12, 2026, there are still no concrete proposals or specific measures dedicated to animal welfare on the candidate's official website.

 Sophia Chikirou (La France Insoumise/Nouveau Paris Populaire)

-• Strictly enforce the animal welfare charter and publish an annual public report on its implementation.
+- Ensure the effective enforcement of the animal welfare charter and publish an annual public report on its implementation

-• Create designated areas where dogs can be off-leash, ensuring the safety and comfort of other users.
+- Create designated areas where dogs can be off-leash, while respecting other users

-• Embed biodiversity considerations into all urban development projects by systematically incorporating wildlife corridors to facilitate the movement, protection, and coexistence of urban fauna.
+- Integrate biodiversity into all urban planning projects by systematically incorporating wildlife corridors to facilitate movement, protection, and coexistence of urban fauna

 (Source)